 - Justify each with 1 line referencing the user segment.

-- Flag any features you'd remove because they're "indifferent dressed as delight".
+- Flag any features you would remove because they are "indifferent dressed as delight."

 4. Anti-priority list (cuts before lifts)